nawanit123/firstNodeProject/readme.md

   5. Error handling with bootstrap styled flash messages.
   6. Implemented async/await .
 Not all routes are up to date with it as I was not familiar with them when I started working on the project.
       Will try to replace the routes which uses callbacks with them in the near future.
+  7. MongoDB used as the database with multiple collections.

 **Features to Add in the future**
   1. Google Maps Api Integration